-In the sixth century AD, suicide became a secular crime and began to be viewed as sinful.
+Suicide became a secular crime and began to be viewed as sinful in the Sixth century AD.
 In 1533, those who died by suicide while accused of a crime were denied a Christian burial.
-In 1562, all suicides were punished in this way.
-In 1693, even attempted suicide became a religious crime, which could be punished by excommunication, with civil consequences following.
-In the 13th century, Thomas Aquinas denounced suicide as an act against God and as a sin for which one could not repent.
-Civil and criminal laws were enacted to discourage suicide, and as well as degrading the body rather than permitting a normal burial, property and possessions of the suicides and their families were confiscated
+In 1693, even attempted suicide became a religious crime, they could punished by excommunication, with civil consequences following.
+13th century, Thomas Aquinas denounced suicide as an act against God and as a sin for which one could not repent.
+Civil and criminal laws were enacted to discourage suicide, and as well as degrading the body rather than permitting a normal burial.
+The property and possessions of the suicides and their families were confiscated.

 References taken from Wikipdia.org

 One of the most prominent theorists of suicide is Edwin Shneidman.
-His theory states that suicide results from the perception of unendurable psychological pain, which he calls psychache.
-Another researcher of suicide, Aaron Beck, theorizes that our thoughts (i.e., cognitions) play a causal role in the development of suicidal behavior.
+His theory states that suicide a trending crime or act in today’s world.
+He added in theory , suicide is the results from the perception of unendurable psychological pain, which he calls psych ache.
+Aaron Beck, theorizes that our thoughts (i.e., cognitions) play a causal role in the development of suicidal behavior.
 This theory proposes that suicide results from cognitions that involve hopelessness—beliefs that things will not get better in the future.

 Many association of Suicidology all over the world research and treat suicidal behavior.
 In this chain, the team of the American Association of Suicidology issued a list of warning signs for suicide that indicate severe and immediate risk for suicide.
 These warning signs are designed for the friends, family members, and any other people who may come into contact with a suicidal individual.
-The warning signs instruct that a person should get help immediately if he or she witnesses, hears, or sees any one or more of the following:
+The warning signs instruct that a person should get help immediately if he or she witnesses of the following:

 - Someone threatening to hurt or kill himself or herself

-- Someone looking for ways to kill himself or herself by seeking access to pills, weapons, or other means
+- Notable looking for ways to kill himself or herself by seeking access to pills, weapons, or other means

 - Someone talking or writing about death, dying, or suicide